Audio Processing Software

 - Resolved issues where many audio soundcards connected to the IntelliMix Room host computer could prevent discovery within Designer Software.

 - Resolved issues where audio transmission could be delayed up to 5 minutes after PC restart when using Realtek PC Output devices with Kiosk-type devices.

 - Resolved issues where mute synchronization between IntelliMix Room and the software codec could stop working if the computer was restarted via the removal of the power cable.

 - Packet scanning security software may cause audio performance issues with IntelliMix Room.

 - In order to transition from a trial license to a paid license before trial expiration, the IntelliMix Room endpoint must be deactivated and reactivated.
 Otherwise, the entire trial license term will be used before the paid license.

 - Changing the System Name of the host computer after installation of IntelliMix Room also changes the Dante Device name in Dante Controller.
 The Shure device name stays the same.
-This does not affect device performance and can be ignored.
+Changing the Dante Device name can impact audio routes to Dante receive devices.

 - Ensure that the system/device name of the computer running IntelliMix Room is unique and follows Microsoft’s recommendation of 15 characters or less.
 IntelliMix Room relies on this unique name for proper Shure and Dante network operation.

 - Allowing a system running IntelliMix Room to enter a sleep state can cause issues with IntelliMix Room’s logic and mute synchronization functionality.
 A restart of the computer resolves the issue.